-Start your walk at the Education Building, walking along the paved trail toward the field.
+Start your walk at the Education Building, walking north along the paved trail toward the field.

 Introduction to a Wildlife Habitat Walk